-- 1. If the special enrollment is due to birth or adoption of a child, or when the subscriber has assumed a legal obligation for total or partial support in anticipation of adoption of a child, dental coverage begins as follows: - a.
-For an employee, dental coverage begins the first day of the month in which the event occurs; - b.
-For the newly born child, dental coverage begins the date of birth; - c.
-For a newly adopted child, dental coverage begins on the date of placement or the date a legal obligation is assumed in anticipation of adoption, whichever is earlier; or - d.
-For a spouse or state-registered domestic partner of a subscriber, dental coverage begins the first day of the month in which the event occurs. - 2.
-If adding a child who becomes eligible as an extended dependent through legal custody or legal guardianship, or a dependent child with a disability, dental coverage begins on the first day of the month following the later of the event date or eligibility certification.
+- 1. If the special open enrollment is due to the birth or adoption of a child, or when the subscriber has assumed a legal obligation for total or partial support in anticipation of adoption of a child, dental coverage will begin as follows: - For an employee, dental coverage will begin the first day of the month in which the event occurs; - For a newly born child, dental coverage will begin the date of birth; - For a newly adopted child, dental coverage will begin on the date of placement or the date a legal obligation is assumed in anticipation of adoption, whichever is earlier; or - For a spouse or state-registered domestic partner of a subscriber, dental coverage will begin the first day of the month in which the event occurs. - 2.
+If the special open enrollment is due to enrollment of an extended dependent or a dependent child with a disability, dental coverage will begin the first day of the month following the later of the event date or eligibility certification.